Kenya

 - The Republic of Kenya is named after Mount Kenya.

-- Maasai Mara has one of the largest densities of the lion in the world.
+- Kenya is famous for its national parks, including Nairobi National Park, Tsavo Game Reserve, Amboseli National Park and Maasai Mara.
+Maasai Mara has one of the largest densities of the lion in the world.

-- Kenya is famous for its long-distance runners and attracts elite athletes from all over the world to train at altitude.
+- Kenya is also famous for its long-distance runners and attracts elite athletes from all over the world to train at altitude.

 - Coffee is the biggest foreign income generator for Kenya.
 Only 3% of the coffee grown in Kenya is consumed locally.